 - also Styx’s Too Much Time on my Hands

 - The Point is Probably Moot on Ad Astra

 - Also The Point is Probably Moot on Fanfiction.net

 - In addition, The Point is Probably Moot on Fictionpad

 - The Point is Probably Moot in Times of the HG Wells context

 The story is Rated T.

-Finally, I think my favorite part of this story is the moment where Kevin goes to sleep with one woman, and wakes up next to the other.
+Finally, I think my favorite part of this story comes during the moment where Kevin goes to sleep with one woman, and wakes up next to the other.
 That moment, I feel, becomes the big payoff for writing that series.

 So do you like this page?
 Tweet it!